University of Reading cookie policy

 Professor Rodney Jones and Dr Sylvia Jaworska are conducting research, using funding from the European Institution for Innovation and Technology, which aims to develop a 'prosumerist' digital toolkit — informed by research in linguistics, information design, nutritional science and behavioural economics — to gather information that will help manufacturers and marketeers communicate more effectively about the health benefits of food and help consumers make more informed choices.
 An English prototype of the toolkit was released at the end of 2019.
 In 2020 the toolkit will be made available in German, French and Polish.

-Covid-19, migration and multilingualism
+COVID-19, migration and multilingualism

 Dr Tony Capstick brings together refugee and migrant researchers enabling them to carry out research in their own communities about COVID-19.
 The research focuses on how migrants and refugees draw on their current networks to read, write and share information about the COVID-19 coronavirus and how they are adapting their teaching and professional lives to the move online.